GarciaInes/Scrum-Mastering/Review/README.md

 ## Be concise on updates of Achieved & surface Obstacles

-In Review present the results / actual from sprint commitment.
+In Review present the results / actual from sprint commitment No mocks
-No mocks
 No presentations
 Just actual real funcitonality ready to deploy